You Will Need

 Step 27: Paint glue over the inside of the cavity.

 Take your time on this step.
-Paint glue around the sides of the cavity, and then run the brush over the bottom and sides multiple times to make sure the entire inside is evenly coated.
-(The wedge brush is good for working extra glue out of the corners and bottom edges.)
+Paint glue around the sides of the cavity and over the entire bottom.
+Run the brush over the bottom and sides multiple times to make sure the inside is coated evenly.
+The wedge brush is good for working extra glue out of the corners and bottom edgess.

 The glue should be a solid coat, but not so thick that it runs down the sides or pools at the bottom.